adriannuta/SphinxGeoExample/README.md

 SphinxGeoExample
 =========================

-These samples illustrate geographic searching using Sphinx search.
+These samples illustrate geographic searching using Manticore/Sphinx search.
-Sphinx querying is made via SphinxQL using PDO driver.
+Querying is made via SphinxQL using PDO driver.
 Data from geonames.org is used as source.

 Requirements :
 -------------------------------------------
 LAMP
-Sphinx search  **2.1.1-beta** or greater
-PHP with PDO mysql
+Manticore or Sphinx search  **2.1.1-beta** or greater PHP with PDO mysql

 Installation :